TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/memory_configurator.md

 ### Enhanced Visualization View

 To facilitate user understanding and ease of navigation, a specialized view has been incorporated.
-This view provides a visual representation of the memory type, displaying crucial details such as start address, size, accessibility across cores, and direct links to the respective memory regions for seamless navigation.
+This view provides a visual representation of the memory types available in this device, displaying crucial details such as start address, size, accessibility across cores, and direct links to the respective memory regions for seamless navigation.

 \imageStyle{memory_region_summary.png,width:70%}
     \image html memory_region_summary.png "Consolidated view of Memory Regions"